We’ve all been there:

 Cloth just seems to be the best; we didn’t experience a single leak or blowout after we switched to them.
 And we got lucky enough that the first brand we tried worked for us.

-We were recommended BumGenius diapers, and gave them a shot.
+We were recommended BumGenius diapers (click here to check price on Amazon), and gave them a shot.

 Yeah, using cloth diapers isn’t the easiest.
 But I got used to it.